Virtual Vocations

 Disclaimer: Please note that this article in no way provides legal advice or guidance.
 The purpose of the article is to inform readers of employment legislation that may apply to remote workers.

-As the gig economy expands, telecommuters need to understand that they don’t receive the same protections while working as independent contractors.
+As the gig economy expands, remote workers need to understand that they don’t receive the same protections while working as independent contractors.
 Just as freelancers and moonlighters don’t expect to receive healthcare benefits or retirement plans as part of their contracts, they also shouldn’t expect much protection when they become pregnant, adopt a newborn baby, or take bereavement leave.

 Additionally, as companies around the world hire workers from various countries, it’s imperative that employers and employees understand the boundaries and applicability of U.S. employment laws.
 For example, employees who work in the U.S. or its territories are generally covered under federal protections regardless if they work for a foreign employer.
 Of course, there are exceptions, and many protections fly out the window when employers hire staff as contractors.